jerubball/Game-Server-Tools/ExtendedConsoleCommands/description.md

 This mod introduces new functions which can be used by server admins.
 Enhancements are made based on existing "consolecommands.lua" script.

+Source code and detailed description can be found at https://github.com/jerubball/Dont-Starve-Together-Server-Tools/tree/master/ExtendedConsoleCommands

 [h1][b]List of commands[/b][/h1]

 [h1]GetPlayer(player)[/h1]